Tragedy mars Southern 100 as two fatalities confirmed at Billown course

-A crash occurred at the end of Superbike qualifying, resulting in a red flag situation after two riders, a marshal and a spectator were involved.
+The crash occurred at the end of the Superbike practice session at the 4.25-mile Billown course near Castletown after the chequered flag had been waved shortly before 7pm.

+Two riders, a marshal and a spectator were involved but the identities of those involved have not been officially announced.

-A statement from the organisers said: “The Southern 100 can confirm that a serious incident occurred during tonight’s qualifying session on the Billown Course.
+A statement issued by the Southern 100 organisers on Tuesday evening said: “The Southern 100 can confirm that a serious incident occurred during tonight’s qualifying session on the Billown Course.

 “The incident involved two riders, a marshal and a spectator and it is with deep sadness that the Southern 100 regrets to announce that this incident has resulted in two fatalities.